In the Navy

 The young princess smiled shyly and blushed.
 “You have been gracious hosts.
 My poor mother died when I was but a small girl and I have barely a clear memory of her.
 Living with you in the last weeks, Lady Carter, has given me a notion of what I have missed.”

-At least, the Conde did not call upon them again in the next days.
-Three days later, Tony took a coach to Portsmouth, two days ahead of the inquiry.
-He lodged in the George, not far from the dockyard and spent most of the next day on board the Asia going over the logbook, the written orders, the charts and over the duplicate of Maynard’s report.
-Maynard had been absolutely loyal to his flag captain, making it clear that he had ordered to sail from Santandér and that he had weighed the weather conditions agains the necessity to leave the port before it might fall to the French.
+At least, the Conde did not call upon them again during the following days.
+Three days later, Tony took a coach to Portsmouth, two days ahead of the court of inquiry.
+He lodged in the George inn, not far from the dockyard and spent most of the next day on board the Asia going over the logbook, the written orders, the charts and over the duplicates of Maynard’s reports.
+Maynard had been absolutely loyal to his flag captain, making it clear that he had ordered to sail from Santander and that he had weighed the weather conditions against the necessity to leave the port before it might fall to the French.

-Tony also went over Mr. Chalk’s reports, the minute details of when the sailmaker had inspected which sail for rot and tear.
+Tony also went over the late Mister Chalk’s recordings — the 1st lieutenant had fallen overboard when they had their near grounding — and the minute details of when the sailmaker had inspected which sail for rot and tear.
 All this was listed in painstaking detail in poor Chalk’s clear handwriting.
-The mizzen topsail had indeed been inspected during the evacuation of Moore’s troops from Corunna, and no faults had been detected with it.
+The mizzen topsail had indeed been inspected during the evacuation of Moore’s troops from Corunna, and no damage had been detected.

 Tony spent the evening in the common room of the George, studiously avoiding any places where he might run into the captains who would sit on the Court of Inquiry.
-He avoided any spirited drink that evening, contenting himself with a thin ale.
+He avoided any ardent spirits that evening, contenting himself with small ale.
 John Little watched him like a hawk all evening, but Tony had decided to stop worrying and he calmly read a book in his room by the light of an oil lamp until it was time to go to bed.

-All reassuring facts aside, he was still nervous when he prepared himself on the next morning.
+All reassuring facts aside, he was still nervous when he prepared himself the next morning.
 He forced himself to eat his breakfast in leisure, he drank three cups of the excellent tea the George offered, and he made like he was studying the morning papers.
-His inner excitement grew however and it cost him a great deal of effort to walk calmly towards the dockyard.
+His inner excitement grew, however, and it cost him a great deal of effort to walk calmly towards the dockyard.

-The pipes of the anchor watch shrilled when he stepped on the deck, just as it was proper, and a sergeant of the marines bade him wait in the chart room.
-He could hear the pipes when the members of the court arrived and it was only shortly after that he was called into the after cabin where the court had assembled on one side of the table Tony had purchased three years ago.
+The pipes of the anchor watch shrilled when he stepped through the port, just as it was proper, and a sergeant of the marines bade him wait in the chart room.
+He could hear the pipes when the members of the court arrived and it was only shortly after that he was called into the after cabin where the court had assembled on one side of the table which Tony had purchased three years ago.

-The court was headed by a vice-admiral, Sir Winston Piedmont, a veteran of the West Indian station and currently on half-pay.
+The court was headed by a vice-admiral, Sir Winston Piedmont, a veteran of the West Indian station, currently on half-pay, and likely retired from active service.
 He also recognised Captain Drummond whom he knew from his time in the Medusa.
 The other three captains were unknown to him, all senior to him, and all but one without current command.
 Piedmont started the questioning.

 “Sir William made the decision, Sir Winston, but I agreed with his reasoning wholeheartedly.”